Tool development using the Tool Maker

 Main python script: tool.py

-Begin populating the Tool class’ various elements.
-The following functions within the Tool class contribute to the QMENTA Platform’s front-end:
+Begin populating the tool class’ various elements.
+The following functions within the tool class contribute to the QMENTA Platform’s front-end.

-This method is used by the Tool Maker to complete the settings.json
+This method is used by the Tool Maker to complete the settings.json file.
+This configuration

 file provides the information to show the parameters when selecting your tool in the QMENTA Platform: